 These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
-Management fees were paid to a director of Advance Gold.
-Rent was paid to a company with common management.

 Critical Accounting Estimates

 The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions about future events that affect amounts reported in the financial statements.
 Actual results could differ from these estimates.
 Significant accounting estimates used in the preparation of Advance Gold's consolidated financial statements are: